cockroachdb/docs/v2.0/experimental-audit.md

 - Client address
 - Application name

-For a detailed description of exactly what is logged, see the [Log File Format](#log-file-format) section below.
+For a detailed description of exactly what is logged, see the [Audit Log File Format](#log-file-format) section below.

-{{site.data.alerts.callout_success}}
-This page has reference information about the `EXPERIMENTAL_AUDIT` subcommand.
-For a SQL audit logging tutorial, see [Enable SQL Audit Logs](enable-sql-audit-logs.html).
-{{site.data.alerts.end}}

 <div id="toc"></div>

 ## Synopsis

-*FIXME: generate sql diagram and link from here*
+*FIXME: generate sql railroad diagram*

 ## Required Privileges

-*FIXME: verify this*

 Only the `root` user can enable audit logs on a table.

 ## Parameters

-*FIXME: Do you need to update this once SQL diagram generation is done?
-Not 100% sure how we determine the parameter lists.*

 | Parameter    | Description                                              |
 |--------------+----------------------------------------------------------|